-It is not the time to go into detail on many different initiatives promoted after 2003 up to now, but in general the key aspects pointed above are the main references for a huge set of policies, which were and still are mainly governance related (better governance) and aiming to relax "demand constraints," at micro and at macro levels.
-It is important to note that, since the beginning, the Project" Fome Zero" was undertaken based on structural measures and income transfers, such as promotion of employment, income distribution, minimum income and social assistance, land reform and family agriculture support and so on.
-Indeed the initial Project was transformed into a huge Program (Fome Zero Program) with many interventions, with great relevance for the "bolsa familia" policy, an important income transfer measure, but also a set of other policies such as the PCA - Programa de Compra de Alimentos - Buying Food Program (as mentioned before).
+It is not the time to go into detail on many different initiatives promoted after 2003 up to now, but in general the key aspects pointed above are the main references for a huge set of policies, which were and still are mainly governance related (better governance) and aiming to relax "demand constraints."
+It is important to note that since the beginning the Program" Fome Zero" was undertaken based on structural measures also at macro level, such as promotion of employment, income distribution, minimum income and social assistance, land reform and family agriculture.